kiruthika-59/Portfolio/README.md

 A modern and responsive personal portfolio website built using **Svelte 5** and **TypeScript** to showcase my profile, skills, projects, achievements, and learning journey.

-## Overview

-This project was developed as part of my learning journey in **Svelte 5**, focusing on:

-- Component-based architecture
-- Responsive UI design
-- Reusable components
-- State handling using Svelte runes
-- Smooth navigation and interactive UI

-The application is fully responsive and optimized for desktop, tablet, and mobile devices.

----

 ## Features

 - Responsive Navbar with active section highlight